LEADING SCHOOLS FORWARD

 The framework could be intentionally implemented and adapted to a school setting.
 Improvement became a shared organizational effort rather than primarily a leadership initiative.

-A new school and leader were experiencing significant staff morale concerns, middle school challenges, parent dissatisfaction, and organizational growing pains.
+A new K-8 school and leader were experiencing significant staff morale concerns, middle school challenges, parent dissatisfaction, and organizational growing pains.

 Shared purpose, values, behaviors, organizational trust, leadership alignment, faculty engagement, team development, and hiring and measurement systems.